NaxxoReal/ROTRACKER-LEGAL/tos.md

 ## 1. Acceptance of Terms

-Using the Service indicates agreement with these Terms and Discord’s Terms of Service.
+Using the Service shows your agreement with these Terms and Discord’s Terms of Service.

 ## 2. Description of Service

-RoTracker provides Roblox monitoring, analytics, and notification features.
+RoTracker provides monitoring, analytics, and notification features for Roblox.

-We may modify or discontinue features at any time.
+We may change or remove features at any time.

 ## 3. Proper Use